usgold/USim/README.md

 Legal Information & Credits
 ---------------------------

-Copyright (c) 2017 Norbert Zolek, Janusz Wojcik
+Copyright (c) 2017 Norbert Zolek and Janusz Wojcik

+Trademarks of other companies and/or organizations mentioned in this documentation and web-site appear for identification purposes only and are the property of their respective companies and/or organizations.